Horizons of Gold

 ORCHESTRATIONS

-Scored for 16-piece orchestra
+Scored for a 16-piece orchestra

 Flute, Clarinet, Oboe,

-2 Trumpets, Trombone, Tuba,
+2 Violins, Cello, 2 Trumpets, Trombone, Tuba,

 2 French Horns, Percussion,